ATL-Flaneur/CoreWebApp/README.md

 docker build -t server:latest .
 ```

-### Run the container mapping API and Prometheus ports
+### Run the container mapping API ports

-Note that both launchSettings.json and Dockerfile specify use of port 8080.
-Make sure you're talking to the correct one!
+The Dockerfile specifies running the APIs on port 8080, so map this port between the container and localhost:

 ```
 docker run -d -p 8080:8080 --name server-container server:latest
 ```

-Open a browser and navigate to http://localhost:8080/health or run `curl localhost:8080/health` to verify that the app is running.
+Open a browser and navigate to http://localhost:8080/health or run `curl localhost:8080/health` to verify that the app is running in the container.

 ## Prometheus